Service à la française: Organization of the meal

-The meal was divided into two, three or four courses, "removes" or "services": soup and fish; meat entrées; and desserts, all with various side dishes.
+The meal was divided into two, three or four courses or "services": soup and fish; meat entrées; and desserts, all with various side dishes.
 A supper, long after the main dinner, might just have one course, plus dessert.
 Each course included a variety of dishes, all set at the same time at the table.
 Guests served themselves and their neighbours; the men were generally supposed to help the ladies next to them.
 The table was set and the first remove placed on the table before the guests entered the dining room.
 The serving dishes might be removed after the first course of soup or fish, or not.
 They were always cleared after the entrées, before serving dessert, except for a period in the mid-18th century, when at grand meals the desserts were placed in the centre of the table from the start of the meal.

 There was supposed, by the cookery books, to be a more or less fixed ratio of around four dishes per diner, all different.
 Unlike today, when doubling the number of diners from say 12 to 24 will normally mean doubling the quantity prepared of each type of food, service à la française doubled the number of different dishes of all types, to about 96.
 Therefore, in a large dinner, there was no chance for every diner to taste everything on the table, and two diners at different points around the table might well both have a hearty dinner, without tasting any of the same food, as with a large modern buffet.
 But whereas in the Middle Ages and Renaissance the best food was placed on the table with the most important diners, or the centre of a very large table, the lesser tables or edges of the main table doing rather less well, now the quality of food was even across the table.
-But now only diners accepted as more of less of the same status eat in the same room at all.
+But now only diners accepted as more or less of the same status eat in the same room at all.